The Calendar (1948 film)

 The Calendar is a black and white 1948 British drama film directed by Arthur Crabtree and starring Greta Gynt, John McCallum, Raymond Lovell and Leslie Dwyer.
-It is based on the 1929 play The Calendar and subsequent novel by Edgar Wallace.
+It was written by Geoffery Kerr based on the 1929 play The Calendar and subsequent novel by Edgar Wallace.
 A previous version had been released in 1931.

 Plot

 Garry is a racehorse owner.
 After he loses money at the races, his fiancee Wenda jilts him and marries Lord Willis Panniford, whose sister Molly trains Garry's horses.

 Whilst drowning his sorrows, Garry becomes involved in a big-race scandal.
 The plot is to steal his own prize horse before a race, therefore increasing the odds in another big upcoming race, the Ascot Gold Cup.

 Stewards run an inquiry into the running of Garry's horse.
 Wenda is called as a witness.
 She denies that Garry's first telegram telling her not to back his horse was cancelled out by another message from him, which was sent before the race.

 Molly knows that Garry stopped the dishonest running plan.
 She gets Garry's second note that he had originally sent to Wenda, and shows it to the stewards just before the running of the Gold Cup race.

 Garry is cleared of all charges.